-In this context, European laws [Regulations] shall determine Eurojust's structure, operation, field of action and tasks.
+In this context, The European Parliament and the Council, acting in accordance with the ordinary legislative procedure, shall adopt Regulations determining Eurojust's structure, operation, field of action and tasks.
 Those tasks may include:

-(a) the initiation of criminal investigations, as well as proposing the initiation of prosecutions, conducted by competent national authorities, particularly those relating to offences against the financial interests of the Union;

-(b) the coordination of investigations and prosecutions referred to in point (a);

-(c) the strengthening of judicial cooperation, including by resolution of conflicts of jurisdiction and by close cooperation with the European Judicial Network.
+- (a) the initiation of criminal investigations, as well as proposing the initiation of prosecutions, conducted by competent national authorities, particularly those relating to offences against the financial interests of the Union: - (b) the coordination of investigations and prosecutions referred to in point (a); - (c) the strengthening of judicial cooperation, including by resolution of conflicts of jurisdiction and by close cooperation with the European Judicial Network.

-European laws [Regulations] shall also determine arrangements for involving the European Parliament and national Parliaments in the evaluation of Eurojust's activities.
+These Regulations shall also determine arrangements for involving the European Parliament and national Parliaments in the evaluation of Eurojust's activities.